 Animal Care Volunteer Project in Costa Rica - Manuel Antonio

 Curious about being an Animal Care volunteer in Costa Rica - Manuel Antonio?
-International Volunteer HQ’s Animal Care project sets volunteers up to assist in local veterinary clinics and animal welfare organizations looking after abandoned and stray cats and dogs.
+International Volunteer HQ’s Animal Care project sets volunteers up to assist in local veterinary clinics, horse therapy centers and animal welfare organizations looking after abandoned and stray cats and dogs.
 Volunteers gain experience in animal care while helping get neglected creatures off the streets, nursing them back to health and finding them new, loving homes.

 - Programs start every Monday

 - Affordable fees from $1165 for 3 weeks